saranayab/Netflix-Data-Analysis-Python/README.md

 ---

 ## 📂 Project Structure
-# 🎬 Netflix Data Analysis using Python (Pandas)

-## 📌 Project Overview
-This project performs an exploratory data analysis (EDA) on Netflix datasets to understand content characteristics and viewer engagement patterns.
-The analysis combines two datasets containing title information and user engagement metrics to uncover relationships between variables such as genre, duration, release year, and popularity.

-The goal is to transform raw data into meaningful insights using Python and data visualisation techniques.

----

-## 🎯 Objectives

-- Analyse how viewer engagement varies across different Netflix titles
-- Explore relationships between content characteristics (genre, duration, release year) and popularity
-- Identify patterns in content growth and audience behaviour
-- Perform data cleaning, transformation, and feature engineering for analysis

----

-## 🛠️ Technologies Used

-- Python
-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn
-- Google Colab

----

-## 📂 Project Structure
 notebooks/ → Jupyter Notebook containing full analysis report/ → PDF version of the project report data/ → Netflix datasets used in analysis